 The first time you experience a break in your perceptions or sense of reality, it can be frightening and difficult to understand.
 This early stage of psychosis can happen to people of all ages, and is the most critical time to seek treatment from a trusted mental health provider.
 Learn ways to identify the first episode of psychosis and find service providers in Stark County you can turn to for support.

-Psychosis is an interruption in your thoughts or perceptions that is difficult to distinguish from reality.
+According to the National Institute of Mental Health, psychosis is an interruption in your thoughts or perceptions that is difficult to distinguish from reality.
 Common experiences associated with psychosis include hallucinations and delusions.
 People experiencing psychosis might believe outside forces are controlling them, think they have special powers or sense objects and people who aren’t there.

 Typically, the warning signs of psychosis do not happen abruptly; they appear gradually over time.
 These symptoms are often similar to the behavioral challenges of most youth and teens, but should not be dismissed or ignored.
 It may be time for a professional evaluation if a young person: